 We’ll get into these groups in more detail further down in this post.

-How to include soft skill keywords on a resume
+How to include soft skill and experience keywords on a resume

 You also want to add in some soft skills on your resume.
 Soft skills are personal traits that allow someone to work effectively and efficiently.
 They include things like communication, time management, problem solving, and teamwork.